381YE Winter Solstice winds of war

 Game Information : Semmerholm

 Imperial forces stop the Druj advance and push them back into southern Axmure.
 They still control the region but their hold is extremely tenuous.
-There are some reports of orc warriors in Unlvenholme as well, but this seems to be a guerilla force rather than a campaign army.
+There are some reports of orc warriors in Ulvenholme as well, but this seems to be a guerrilla force rather than a campaign army.

 Everyone who fought in the Semmerholm campaign is aware of the monstrous presence of the Black Wind army - an army undertaking the merciless onslaught order.
 The Imperial forces luckily did not suffer enough casualties to bring them to the threshold where this tactic would have broken their armies, but many soldiers will suffer nightmares of the atrocities these savage barbarians inflicted on the people of Axmure and Estmure.